sofiaborovskaia/bridge-for-billions/README.md

 ### Search results

-The app takes a query and category (artist, track, album, or all) and returns results that include the query string.
-When the input or select is modified, the api call is made and in case of a successful response, the results array is set into the `results` state anf each individual result gets added `isClicked` (always set to `false`) and `isFavourite` (set to `false` unless found in the list of favorites) key-value pairs.
+The app takes a query and a category (artist, track, album, or all) and returns results that include the query string.
+When the input or select is modified, the api call is made and in case of a successful response, the results array is set into the `results` state and each individual result gets added `isClicked` (always set to `false`) and `isFavourite` (set to `false` unless found in the list of favorites) key-value pairs.

 Results include a thumbnail picture (or, if there's none, the first letter of the result's title with a primary color background), a title, the type of the result (artist, master, release), and two buttons: Add to favourites and More info.